danthegoodman1/EpicEnv/README.md

 epicenv init
 ```

-This will create an EpicEnv `environment`.
+This will walk you through creating an EpicEnv `environment`.
 You can use different environments to link your local environment to different infrastructure, such as staging and production.

 This will create a `.epicenv` directory, and add `.epicenv/*/personal` to your `.gitignore`.